Leonardo-Boss/suckless-site/suckless.org/index.md

 2010-02-13
 ----------
 Some of us will visit [CLT2010](http://chemnitzer.linux-tage.de/2010/).
-Anselm will give a [talk](http://chemnitzer.linux-tage.de/2010/vortraege/detail.html?idx=308) about [stali](http://sta.li) on the second day of CLT2010 at 5pm.
+Anselm will give a [talk](http://chemnitzer.linux-tage.de/2010/vortraege/detail.html?idx=308) about [stali](http://sta.li) on the second day of CLT2010 at 17:00.

 2009-12-28
 ----------
 There was a small community meeting in Berlin!
-Thanks to all attenders.
+Thanks to all attendees.

 2008-08-02
 ----------